bbauska/Coursera-Bootstrap/readme.md

 then configure them in our Grunt file.

-To do the configuration, we will add in the code here, saying: grunt.initConfig and inside this initConfig, we\'ll add in the configuration for the wheel\'s Grunt tasks.
+To do the configuration, we will add in the code here, saying: grunt.initConfig and inside this initConfig, we&apos;ll add in the configuration for the wheel&apos;s Grunt tasks.

-Once you complete this, let\'s save the changes.
+Once you complete this, let&apos;s save the changes.
 In our next step, we will set up a few Grunt plug-ins to enable us to convert SCSS code into CSS code.

-To do that, I\'ll install a NPM module called Grunt SASS \-- Grunt SASS, save def.
+To do that, I&apos;ll install a NPM module called Grunt SASS \-- Grunt SASS, save def.

 In addition to this, I will set up two more Grunt modules called, NPM